Public Scoring Methodology

 Penalties + Bonuses

-Critical blockers reduce the score, while strong AI-facing implementation can lift it.
+Critical blockers reduce the score, while select AI-facing implementation patterns can add a small lift.

 Output